who are growing up in the digital age.

 - Douglas Thomas and John Seely Brown

-Part Two: John Seely Brown
+Part 2 of my interview with John Seely Brown

 In Part One, Shaping Serendipity for Learning, we talked to John Seely Brown (JSB) about explicit vs. tacit learning and knowledge from his book,

 A New Culture of Learning: Cultivating the Imagination for a World of Constant Change.

 Explicit knowledge, as we have seen, lends itself well to the process of teaching - that is, transferring knowledge from one person to another.
 You teach and I learn.
 But tacit knowledge, which grows through personal experience and experimentation, is not transferable - you can't teach it to me, though I can still learn it.
 The reason for the difference is that learning tacit knowledge happens not only in the brain but also in the body, through all our senses.
 It is an experiential process as well as a cognitive one.The second pre-requisite for The New Culture of Learning for a world of constant change is "learning in the collective":

 It is not about being taught knowledge; it is about absorbing it. (p 77)

 A collective is very different from an ordinary community.
 Where communities can be passive (though not all of them are by any means), collectives cannot.
 In communities, people learn in order to belong.
 In a collective, people belong in order to learn.
 Communities derive their strength from creating a sense of belonging, while collectives drive theirs from participation. (p 52)